djcrafts/membership-backend-firstclub/README.md

 A comprehensive backend system for managing membership subscriptions with tiered benefits for FirstClub platform.
 This system demonstrates enterprise-grade architecture with full production readiness including BCrypt security, async processing, and comprehensive testing.

-## Production Ready Status: APPROVED

-**After comprehensive evaluation, this system is 100% production-ready with all requirements implemented and tested.**

 ---

 ## Features & Capabilities